Brown mouse lemur

 The mouse lemurs are among the shortest-lived of primates.
 The brown mouse lemur has a lifespan of 6–8 years in the wild, although it averages 12 years under human care.

-It can be found in rainforests in Eastern Madagascar, and is widely distributed.
+It can be found in rainforests in eastern Madagascar.
 It is a solitary and nocturnal creature.

-Brown mouse lemurs are mammals.
+Taxonomy

+Étienne Geoffroy Saint-Hilaire described this species in 1836 when he described the genus Microcebus, and is sometimes incorrectly cited as the author of this species, but he neglected to assign it a specific epithet.
+René Lesson would later give the animal a proper taxonomic name as Microcebus rufus.
+Wilson & Reeder's 2005 mammal checklist Mammal Species of the World recognized Geoffroy as the correct taxonomic authority despite the lack of a taxonomic name.
+The ITIS and American Society of Mammalogists both recognize Lesson as the correct authority.